Zambales: Inhabitants

 The Aetas of Mount Pinatubo were the earliest inhabitants of what is now the province of Zambales.
 They were later displaced by the Sambal, an Austronesian people after whom the province is named.
 Many Sambal still believe in superstitions and mysteries that have been handed down through the generations.

 The Tagalogs, the Ilocanos, the Sambal, the Kapampangans, and the Pangasinans today constitute the five largest ethnic groups in Zambales; these identities may and do, however, overlap with one another due to intermarriage and other factors.
-Most of the people of southern Zambales are migrants from different parts of the country owing the influx of job opportunities brought on by the U.S Subic Naval Base (San Antonio and Subic) during the American regime of the country.
+The less populated valley of the province was settled by settlers from the Ilocos and the Tagalog regions, leading to the assimilation of Sambals to Ilocano & Tagalog settlers & modern decline in the Sambal cultural identity and language.
+Most of the people of southern Zambales are migrants from different parts of the country, owing the influx of job opportunities brought on by the U.S Subic Naval Base (San Antonio and Subic) during the American regime of the country.
 Many people found jobs and permanently settled there.
 The presence of the Americans greatly influenced the culture and way of life of the inhabitants.